12dash/SchizoFRIENDia/README.md

 # SchizoFRIENDia
 Making friends with the voices in your head
-Idea: A friendly web app which enables schizophrenic patients to conceptualize the voices in their head as 2D avatars and interact with them
+<br>Idea: A friendly web app which enables schizophrenic patients to conceptualize the voices in their head as 2D avatars and interact with them
-Medical concept: Avatar Therapy
+<br>Medical concept: Avatar Therapy
-Technology usage: Artificial Intelligence, Image Processing and Natural Language Processing.
+<br>Technology usage: Artificial Intelligence, Image Processing and Natural Language Processing.

 # API